 The City Council has adopted rules and regulations governing the number and placement of garage sale signs.

 The following rules apply:

-No more than 4 signs may be posted for each sale, including any sign or signs in the yard where the sale is being conducted.
-Off-premises signs may be placed on private property only with express written permission of the owner thereof.
+- No more than 4 signs may be posted for each sale, including any sign or signs in the yard where the sale is being conducted.
+Off-premises signs may be placed on private property only with the expressed written permission of the owner thereof.
 No signs shall be placed in the public rights-of-way or upon utility poles.

 - No sign shall be exhibited prior to the day such sale is to commence.